paul-marquick/country-service/README.md

 - Middleware that checks for a correlation id, if none, it creates a correlation id, passed on by header propagation.
 - CORS.
 - Health check at /healthz endpoint.
+- Prometheus metrics at /metrics endpoint.
+- OpenApi at /scalar endpoint.

 Angular web app